kjr247/ZenBox-CLI/README.md

 - No secrets are hardcoded; credentials are loaded from your OAuth file and stored in `token.pickle` (which should not be checked into version control).
 - The script only processes unread emails by default.
 - The output table includes the sender, email count, and the first unsubscribe link found for each sender (if available).
-- You can change the number of top senders shown by editing the `TOP_N_SENDERS` constant in the script.

 ---